Mount Vernon Ladies' Association Timeline

-Learn more about the Mount Vernon Ladies' Association - the intrepid group of American patriots who have been preserving and promoting George Washington's Mount Vernon for more than 160 years.
+The Mount Vernon Ladies' Association is an intrepid group of American patriots who have been preserving and promoting George Washington's Mount Vernon for more than 160 years.

 George Washington once compared Mount Vernon to a well resorted tavern and indeed his home never ceased to be a mecca for visitors, drawn by curiosity or by reverence for its illustrious owner.
-Washington's nephew Bushrod Washington, who inherited the Mansion and four thousand acres after the death of Martha Washington, was an Associate Justice of the Supreme Court and his duties often kept him away from Mount Vernon.
-He died in 1829, bequeathing the Mansion and twelve hundred acres to his nephew John Augustine Washington, Jr., who survived him by only three years.
-In 1830, his widow conveyed the estate to their son, John Augustine Washington III, the last Washington family owner of the estate.
+Washington's nephew Bushrod Washington inherited the Mansion and four thousand acres after the death of Martha Washington.
+He was an Associate Justice of the Supreme Court and his duties often kept him away from Mount Vernon.
+He died in 1829, bequeathing the Mansion and twelve hundred acres to his nephew John Augustine Washington II who survived him by only three years.
+In 1840, his widow conveyed the estate to their son, John Augustine Washington III, the last Washington family member to own the estate.

 John Augustine III quickly realized that the deteriorating Mount Vernon estate was a far cry from the plantation his great-great uncle George Washington once presided over.
 His primary means of income came from wheat and potato production, woodcutting, selling enslaved people and outsourcing enslaved labor, collecting land rents, and his herring operation on the Potomac River.
 However, soil denigration, poor harvests, incremental weather, and the devastation of crops by insects and pests limited his agricultural returns.